 Living on a tropical island, coconut shrimp is present on almost every restaurant menu.
-Unfortunately for me, the coconut shrimp found here without fail contains sugar-sweetened coconut and bread crumbs – making it not keto friendly at all.
+Unfortunately for me, the coconut shrimp found here on Roatan without fail contain sugar-sweetened coconut and bread crumbs – making it not keto friendly at all.

 Don’t be intimidated by the frying step, it’s really not hard and the two most important things to remember when frying your keto coconut shrimp is to 1) make sure the oil is hot enough (about 375 degrees, but no hotter) and 2) that you don’t crowd the pan with too many shrimp at once.